 Description: Removes the delta file path and name that were previously set with ALTER DATABASE ADD DIFFERENCE FILE.
 This statement doesn't really drop a file.
-It only erases the name and path that would otherwise have been used the next time around and reverts to the default behaviour.
+It only erases the preset path and/or filename that would otherwise have been used the next time the database went into copy-safe mode, and reverts to the default behaviour.